Earth-Moon-Earth Communications

 For EME it is important to sequence the radio, power amplifier, low noise amplifier and any relays.
 During receive, we want the radio to be in RX mode, the relays to pass the antenna signal to the LNA, which must be switched on, of course, and during transmit, we need the radio to be in TX mode, the relays to pass the power amplifier signal to the antennas and the PA to be correctly biased and ready to accept the signal from the radio, of course.
 But more than that, it is very important that the radio and power amplifier transmit into a good load (say < -20dB return loss), especially between TX and RX and between RX and TX.
 This is where we need a sequencer.
 Some PAs offer inbuilt sequencing, but the literature does not usually make it clear exactly when things happen.
 This is why you need a stand-alone sequencer.

-Here is a block diagram showing the connections, and some videos showing the AS1 in operation; the first video is full speed when using WSJTx ECHO and the second video has all timers set to 1000ms so you can see the sequencing of the LEDs.
+Here is a block diagram showing the connections, and some videos showing the AS1 in operation; the first video is full speed when using WSJT-X ECHO and the second video has all timers set to 1000ms so you can see the sequencing of the LEDs.
 I am delighted with this purchase.

 Sequencer Setup Block Diagram

-Fig: WSJTx ECHO with Timers set correctly
+WSJT-X ECHO with Timers set correctly

-Fig: Keying the radio (no RF) with 1000ms timers
+Keying the radio (no RF) with 1000ms timers

 Another way to check the PA will see a good S11 looking towards the antenna from the PA TX connector, is with a VNA.
 Set the VNA to plot S11_dB vs Time at 1.3GHz and listen to the AS1 relays.
 Check that during TX the PA will see a good VSWR load.

-Fig: S11 vs Time at 1.3GHz
+S11 vs Time at 1.3GHz

 EME: Software - PSTrotator